tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     By altering the `-like` clause, you can filter to easily find the resource providers for the remaining resource types.

-    >[!NOTE]
-    > If you do not see the Microsoft.Compute resource provider it is because you have not yet created any compute resources.
+    >**Note**: If you do not see the Microsoft.Compute resource provider it is because you have not yet created any compute resources.
 You can manually register the provider with the following command:

     ```powershell
     Register-AzureRmResourceProvider -ProviderNamespace Microsoft.Compute